 - 1. Offer Recovery Coaching Services to 100% of SAH Emergency Department patients and inpatients assessed/screened positive for SUD. - 2.
 Provide at least one health promotion workshops/trainings to Peer Recovery Coaches at the Peer Recovery Center or in the community (i.e., wound care, diabetes education, stroke awareness).
-Goal unmet in 2021 due to COVID.

-- 1. Through documented proven effectiveness, advocate for the role of the Peer Recovery Coach as a valued member of the multidisciplinary team caring for patients with SUD, both in the acute care and non-acute care settings. - 2.
-Increase health literacy among those recovering from substance use disorder by providing a least 2 health promotion activities at the Peer Recovery Center annually over 5 years.
-Goal delayed in 2021 due to COVID.
+1. Increase health literacy among those recovering from substance use disorder by providing a least 2 health promotion activities at the Peer Recovery Center annually over 5 years.
+Goal delayed due to COVID.